What is summer camp without arts?!

-Making crafts is a favorite part of summer camp.
-If you love arts and crafts you will be able to fill your days with advanced craft projects.
-Cub Creek Science Camp offers three different week long craft courses, as well as over 20 unique craft activities.
+Making crafts is a favorite part of summer camp!
+If you love the arts, you will be able to fill your day with creativity and fun craft projects.

 Whether you enjoy working on the wheel or forming your own original sculpture, working with clay can be a very rewarding experience.
 Campers have the opportunity to let their imaginations soar as they learn to create wonderful works of art.